+Agritourism

-Agritourism.
-As noted earlier, interviewees reported agritourism as one of the uses most in need of defining.
-It currently has no single definition, nor any sort of list describing what activities do or do not qualify as agritourism.
-Marion County Code provides a definition of agritourism that may be a good place to start:
+Interviewees reported agritourism as one of the nonfarm uses most in need of defining.
+It currently has no single definition, and there is no definitive list describing what activities qualify as agritourism.
+The legislature and counties should look to Marion County's code as an example of a workable definition:

-"... 'agri-tourism' means a common, farmdependent activity that promotes agriculture, any income from which is incidental and subordinate to the income of a working farm operation.
+"'Agri-tourism' means a common, farm-dependent activity that promotes agriculture, any income from which is incidental and subordinate to the income of a working farm operation.
 Such activities may include hay rides, corn mazes, and other similar uses that are directly related to on-site agriculture.
 Any assembly of persons shall be for the purpose of taking part in agriculturally based activities such as animal or crop care, tasting farm products or learning about farm or ranch operations.

-Agri-tourism may include farm-toplate meals and similarly small, farm-themed parties.
+Agri-tourism may include farm-to-plate meals and similarly small, farm-themed parties.
 Regularly occurring celebratory gatherings, weddings, parties or similar uses that cause the property to act as an event center or that take place in structures specifically designed for such events are not agri-tourism."
 Marion County Code 17.120.090(G).

-The codification of a definition that creates a bright-line rule as to what constitutes agritourism could help limit events hosted on EFU lands that have a tenuous connection to agriculture and create significant burdens for neighboring farms, although this does not fully address the need to regulate by a uses' intensity.
+Statutory and local codification of a definition for agritourism could help limit events hosted on EFU lands that lack a meaningful connection to agriculture and create significant burdens for neighboring farms.
+Any definition should take into account the need for counties to regulate agritourism uses based on the intensity of the use's impacts to the agricultural community.